Have you ever been so sure you were right, but you just couldn’t prove it? Then you have something in common with Galileo!

 It’s often easy to forget that Galileo lived at the height of the Scientific Revolution & the Renaissance.
 But, when Galileo is studied closely there is evidence everywhere of his impact on science, literature, art, politics and the Church.

-The FREE mini-course below will help you understand what was happening around Galileo and why his contribution to science and history were so important then and how they were a foundation for later scientific discoveries.
+The FREE mini-course below will help you understand what was happening around Galileo and why his contribution to science and history was so important then and how they were a foundation for later scientific discoveries.

 Studying Galileo is a great “anytime” activity!